Rosewood Castiglion Del Bosco

 - Every detail, from décor to activities, celebrates the surrounding Val d’Orcia, with its vineyards and hiking trails

-- La Canonica cooking school and the organic garden
+- La Canonica cooking school and the organic kitchen garden

 - The priceless fresco by Pietro Lorenzetti, displayed inside the borgo’s tiny church